The Ultimate Guide to Working with a Virtual Assistant

 When you’re ready, we’ll bust a myth that you have to be in the same office to be productive.

-Your First Hire Should Be A Virtual Assistant
+Why Your First Hire Should be a Virtual Assistant

 As an entrepreneur, you’re a visionary.
 You may even use terms like ‘cat-herder,’ ‘jack-of-all-trades’ and ‘superstar’ to describe yourself.